davidmaja/Web-Scraping-Bitcoin-tracker-/README.md

 ## Usage
 Instructions for using the project:
 Open the main notebook (analysis.ipynb)
-Run each cell sequentially to reproduce the analysis Visualizations and results will be generated automatically Include screenshots of your visualizations if available:
+Run each cell sequentially to reproduce the project Results will be generated automatically

 ## Analysis & Visualizations